User Manual

 3. Timer Event

-An event that takes action according to a specific time or period trigger.
+An event that performs an action based on a specific time or period trigger.

-• A work step that needs to be approved after a certain period of time.
+• A work step that must be approved after a certain period of time.

-• Start an automated reporting process at a certain time every day.
+• Starting an automatic reporting process at a specific time every day.

 • Create Timer Event initiates events that require a time-based trigger.